kumuluz/kumuluzee-version/README.md

 ```

-The easiest way to set this is as an environment variable KUMULUZEE_VERSION_DOCKERIMAGENAME, which takes priority over
+The easiest way to set this is as an environment variable KUMULUZEE_VERSION_VALUES_DOCKERIMAGENAME, which takes priority over
 the yaml configuration.

 ### Example of VERSION.json